josepdcs/go-proposal-hexagonal-arch/README.md

 ## Template Structure

-- [Gin](github.com/gin-gonic/gin) is a web framework written in Go (Golang).
-It features a martini-like API with performance that is up to 40 times faster thanks to httprouter.
-If you need performance and good productivity, you will love Gin.
+- [Fiber](https://gofiber.io/) is a Go web framework built on top of Fasthttp, the fastest HTTP engine for Go.
+It's designed to ease things up for fast development with zero memory allocation and performance in mind.
 - [JWT](github.com/golang-jwt/jwt) A go (or 'golang' for search engine friendliness) implementation of JSON Web Tokens.
 - [GORM](https://gorm.io/index.html) with [PostgresSQL](https://gorm.io/docs/connecting_to_the_database.html#PostgreSQL)The fantastic ORM library for Golang aims to be developer friendly.
 - [Wire](https://github.com/google/wire) is a code generation tool that automates connecting components using dependency injection.